City Clerk's Office

 Q: Can the Evanston City Clerk sign my Marriage license?

-A: You can find a location near you on the Cook County Clerk’s Office website, Hours and Locations | Cook County Clerk
+A: You can find a location near you on the Cook County Clerk’s Office website: Right Click to Open link for Hours and Locations | Cook County Clerk

 Q: How do I sign-up for Public comment?